iame6162013/coriander-lapack/README.md

-# coriander-solver
+# coriander-lapck

-This project only has the intent to implement cusolverDn in a coriander plugin.
+This project only has the intent to implement dense lapack features in a coriander plugin.

 # Installation